 Are there opportunities for homeschooled children to participate in sports?

 There are many opportunities for sports.
-We actually have more time now to add more to our schedule.
-Many locations now offer classes & activities during the day for homeschooled children.
-There are clubs, the park district, and some privately owned arenas offer classes during school hours and after school hours.
+As a homeschooling family, we have more time now to add more to our schedule.
+There are classes & activities offered during the day for homeschooled children such as clubs, the park district, and some privately owned arenas.

 Are you able to take advantage of any programs or classes at the local public or private schools on an individual basis?